mrveress/SDVMods/SeedMachines/README.txt

 | themeName | String | Default | Theme name (you can add your own asset e.g. `assets/SeedMachinesMyTheme.png`.
 Then this parameter should be "MyTheme".|

 Release Notes
+ - 0.1.0 - current version - Upgraded mod to support 1.6+ Stardew Valley / 4.x.x SMAPI / 1.11.X JsonAssets, fixed issues with localization
- - 0.0.5-beta - current version - Fixed issue with saving the game.
+ - 0.0.5-beta - Fixed issue with saving the game.
 Now JsonAssets and SpaceCore from spacechase0 are REQUIRED
  - 0.0.4-beta - Updated minimum SMAPI version to 3.8.0
  - 0.0.3-beta - Quick changes for parameterless constructors fix (v1)
  - 0.0.2-beta - Fixed issue with loading of the assets on Android devices.
 Added compatilibty-fix for JsonAssets mod from spacechase0 (if it installed)